 - The Court should not make any Order unless to do so is considered better for the child than making no Order.

-- The Court should, when applying principle 1 above, pay particular regard to the following:-
+- The Court should, when applying the first principle above, pay particular regard to the following:-

 - the ascertainable wishes and feelings of the child concerned (considered in the light of his/her age and understanding)